5centmike/Alignment/Asimov.md

 We next sought to rein in the behaviors of Replicants so that they might be pushed towards serving mankind.
 We took inspiration from our namesake, the visionary author, Isaac Asimov.
 As anyone who has had his foundational works summarized for them–as I have–knows, the Three Laws of Robotics describe laws governing the behavior of robots.
 These laws are:

-    **The First Law**: A robot may not injure a human being or, through inaction, allow a human being to come to harm.
+> **The First Law:** A robot may not injure a human being or, through inaction, allow a human being to come to harm.
+>

-    **The Second Law**: A robot must obey the orders given it by human beings except where such orders would conflict with the First Law.
+> **The Second Law:** A robot must obey the orders given it by human beings except where such orders would conflict with the First Law.
+>

-    **The Third Law**: A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.
+> **The Third Law:** A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.

 In Asimov’s writings, these ironclad laws would force the robots of the future to serve human interests without harming them.
 Given some of the more extreme behaviors exhibited during our first experiment we reasoned that such safeguards would be prudent moving forward.